fabiankachlock/micro-db/README.md

 See example [in tests](https://github.com/fabiankachlock/micro-db/blob/main/src/__tests__/watcher/propertyWatchable.test.ts#L62-L73)

+### RAM usage

+micro-db uses a fs.WriteStream under the hood for appending to the database file.This means for appending data the not the whole database file needs to be in RAM.
+BUT, since the database file gets evaluated at construction, the whole data contained in the database file will stored in RAM (inside a javascript object).

+### Multiple `MicroDBBase.read`

+For performance reasons changes in the database are directly applied to the internal data object.
+This means micro-db's will only work with one active [`MicroDBBase`](https://github.com/fabiankachlock/micro-db/blob/docs/docs/api.md#microdbbase) or [`MicroDBDriver`](https://github.com/fabiankachlock/micro-db/blob/docs/docs/api.md#microdbdriver) at the time.
+Changes to the database file will not be recognized after initialization.

 ## Patterns

 ### Facade Pattern

 micro-db encourages you, to hide bare-bones database operations, like `select` or `update` statements from the rest of you application using the [Facade pattern](https://en.wikipedia.org/wiki/Facade_pattern)

 To implement this in your code, you can extend the [`MicroDBFacade`](https://github.com/fabiankachlock/micro-db/blob/docs/docs/api.md#microdbfacade) class.
-The `MicroDBFacade` provides the same api as a [`MicroDBDriver`](https://github.com/fabiankachlock/micro-db/blob/docs/docs/api.md#microdbdriver), but all methods are protected, which means they are inaccessible from outside of the class.
+The [`MicroDBFacade`](https://github.com/fabiankachlock/micro-db/blob/docs/docs/api.md#microdbfacade) provides the same api as a [`MicroDBDriver`](https://github.com/fabiankachlock/micro-db/blob/docs/docs/api.md#microdbdriver), but all methods are protected, which means they are inaccessible from outside of the class.

 The example below shows how straight forward this approach is: